samvera-labs/bot_challenge_page/README.md

 * [My own blog post about this approach](https://bibwild.wordpress.com/2025/01/16/using-cloudflare-turnstile-to-protect-certain-pages-on-a-rails-app/).

-* Wow only after I developed all this did I notice [rails-cloudflare-turnstile](https://github.com/instrumentl/rails-cloudflare-turnstile) which implements some pieces that could have been re-used here, but I feel good.
+* Wow only after I developed all this did I notice [rails-cloudflare-turnstile](https://github.com/instrumentl/rails-cloudflare-turnstile) which implements some pieces that could have been re-used here, but I feel good becuase we wanted these weird features.
+But if you want a much simpler more straightforward Turnstile implementation for more standard use cases or your own different use cases, I'd go here.

 * And yet another implementation in Rails that perhaps makes more assumptions about use cases, [turnstile-captcha](https://github.com/pfeiffer/turnstile-captcha).
 Haven't looked at it much.